 Before becoming a travel nurse, you will need experience working as a nurse.
 Typically, 1-2 years of experience is necessary before becoming a travel nurse.

 There are many travel nurse agencies that you can reach out to, like Health Carousel Travel Nursing (HCTN).
 After you contact them, they will get you in touch with one of their recruiters.
-From there, they can help find your travel assignments, wherever they may be.
+From there, they can help find your travel assignments faster than any other agency, wherever they may be.

 Each travel assignment requires a contract.
 The contract is between you, your travel nurse agency, and the facility.
 Generally, each contract is 13 weeks long.
 You can either leave after the contract is up to find a new one, or stay (extend) at your current assignment.
 You can stay at a given facility for up to one year.